GlacioHack/geoutils/doc/source/about_geoutils.md

 <sup>1</sup>With name standing for *Geospatial Utilities*.
 ```

-In a few words, GeoUtils can be described as a **convenience wrapper package for end-users** focusing on geospatial analysis.
+In a few words, GeoUtils can be described as a **convenience package for end-users focusing on geospatial analysis**.
 It allows to write shorter
 code through consistent higher-level operations, implicit object behaviour and numerical interfacing.
-In addition, GeoUtils adds **analysis-oriented
+In addition, GeoUtils adds analysis-oriented
-functions** that require many steps to perform with other packages, and which are robustly tested.
+functions that require many steps to perform with other packages, and which are robustly tested.

 GeoUtils is designed for all Earth and planetary observation science.
 However, it is generally **most useful for remote sensing and Earth's surface
 applications** that rely on moderate- to high-resolution georeferenced data.
 All applications that, for analysis, require robust reprojections, re-gridding,